 We interviewed Austin to find out how he started and scaled Spruse Clean.
-He’s got lots of great advice to share, so you should definitely watch both part 1 and part 2 of that video if you’re thinking of starting a cleaning business.
+He’s got lots of great advice to share, so you should definitely watch this episode if you’re thinking of starting a cleaning business.

 Today, we’ll go through the step-by-step of how to start a cleaning business.
 It’s an industry expected to generate over $46 billion dollars in earnings in 2020 and grow 10 percent by 2026.
 If you want to scrub your way to a successful future, this guide will tell you exactly how to do it.

 Alternatively, buying an existing cleaning business, like those on our cleaning businesses for sale listings, can be a faster, simpler way to get started.